Fannie Mae Student Housing Loans

 Fannie Mae Student Housing Loans are designed for properties with an 80% or higher concentration of undergraduate students and are non-recourse, beginning at $1 million with permitted LTVs of up to 75%.

-Colleges and universities provide an essential service by educating the next generation of American leaders, workers, and innovators-- but to get that education, their students need proper housing.
+Colleges and universities provide an essential service by educating the next generation of American leaders, workers, and innovators — but to get that education, their students need proper housing.
 If you're an investor interested in providing housing for undergraduate or graduate students, a Fannie Mae Student Housing Loan could be the ideal solution.

-Just like most other Fannie Mae multifamily loan options, Fannie Mae student housing loans offer competitive interest rates, are mainly non-recourse, and are fully assumable (with lender approval.)
 Despite the many benefits of Fannie Mae Student Housing Loans, getting one can be somewhat complex — which is why you'll want an experienced partner to help guide you through the entire application and approval process.
 By doing so, you can streamline the lending experience for all parties involved, saving significant time and money.

-Sample Fannie Mae Terms for Student Housing Loans in 2023
+Sample Fannie Mae Terms for Student Housing Loans in 2024

 Size: $1 million+ (no set maximum)